 - Skill acquisition is critically dependent on graduated experiences that are carefully supervised.

 The internship year is guided by a scholar-practitioner model of training with significant influence from the scientist-practitioner model recommended by the 1990 Gainesville National Conference on Scientist-Practitioner Education and Training for the Professional Practice of Psychology.
-Further, the program encourages critical, scientific thinking and the application of scientific knowledge to clinical issues, targeting competencies for Health Service Psychology endorsed by APA in 2013.
-We subscribe to an integrated approach to both science and practice, recognizing that the focus of internship is on the development of the skills necessary for clinical practice.
+The program encourages critical, scientific thinking and the application of scientific knowledge to clinical issues, targeting competencies for Health Service Psychology endorsed by APA in 2013 and incorporated in the Commission on Accreditation Standards of Accreditation (effective 2017).
+We subscribe to an integrated approach to both science and practice, recognizing that the focus of the internship is on the development of the skills necessary for clinical practice.